How much milk should you leave?

 When it’s finally time to leave your little one with someone else, it can be challenging to know how much milk to leave!
 If you have been exclusively breastfeeding, you may have no idea how much milk your baby is getting each feed, so how do you know what they need?
 Here are some tips for breastfeeding parents to help figure out how much milk your baby might need.

 - What you pump isn’t necessarily what they get.
 Babies are incredibly efficient feeders, for the most part.
 Oftentimes, they are able to get more from the breast than your pump.
 Despite what you may see people posting, most moms won’t pump more than 2-4 ounces in a session and that’s ok!
 If you find that you’re pumping less than what your baby is taking, there are strategies you can take to make sure you have enough milk, or you can supplement with formula as needed.
+If you find that one breast is making more milk than the other, know that it’s completely normal.
+(Want more information on that, check out this article I was quoted in about uneven milk supply).

 - It’s very easy to overfeed a breastfed baby with a bottle.
 Make sure that whoever is feeding your baby is pace-feeding.
 Pace feeding mimics breastfeeding and will help prevent your baby from taking in more volume than they are used to.
 Another strategy with breastfed babies is to use a smaller nipple size.
 With the bigger nipples, babies can get more milk in a shorter amount of time and may end up overeating.